 – Topological Entropy –

 Analogously, we may define a notion of entropy in the category of compact topological spaces, which we will call the topological entropy.
 It was first given in the article of Adler et. al. [2].
-For this we need the following preliminary definitions (here will denote a compact space).
+For this we need the following preliminary definitions (here

-For any open cover of
+For any open cover

 the quantity